 Reasonable efforts must be made to ensure that fax transmissions are sent to the correct destination.
 Frequently used numbers should be programmed into fax machines or computers to avoid dialing errors.
 Programmed numbers should be verified on a regular basis.
 The numbers of new recipients should be verified prior to transmission.

-Fax machines must be located in secure areas not readily accessible to visitors or patients to protect incoming and outgoing PHI.
+Fax machines must be located in attended areas or in secure areas not readily accessible to visitors or patients to protect incoming and outgoing PHI.
 Faxes containing PHI must not be left sitting on or near the machine for extended periods of time.

 Fax confirmation sheets shall be reviewed to ensure the intended destination matches the number on the confirmation sheet, if available.
 The confirmation sheet shall be attached to and maintained with the document that was faxed.

-All instances of misdirected faxes containing PHI must be reported to the University Privacy Official, investigated, and mitigated pursuant to Privacy-13, Complaint Reporting and Tracking; Privacy-14, Mitigation; and Privacy-06, Accounting of Disclosures; as well as any internal Health Care Component reporting requirements.
+All instances of misdirected faxes containing PHI must be reported to the University Privacy Official, investigated, and mitigated pursuant to Privacy-13, Complaint Reporting and Tracking; Privacy-14, Mitigation; Privacy-06, Accounting of Disclosures; and any internal Health Care Component reporting requirements.

 Mail.
 PHI may be mailed within the University if placed in sealed envelopes or in locked mail bags.
-PHI, including appointment reminders, may be mailed outside the University if the contents are concealed.
+PHI, including appointment reminders, may be mailed outside the University if the contents are concealed and the envelope is sealed.

 Copies.
 All copies of PHI provided to the patient or another third party in response to a request for access should be date stamped in a color other than black or should bear some other unique identifying mark or symbol, so that a copy can be distinguished from the original.